 Keeping the above in mind, there are two methods to update passwords using Workbench.

 Open the Users and Privileges tab from Workbench's Management navigator.
 Select the user you want to update from the User Accounts section.
 If using the old password format, you will see text beginning with "This account is using the pre-mysql-4.1.1 password hashing type." in the lower right corner of the screen, and also a large button on the right.
 From here, you can:

 Manually enter a new password, or the current password, and click.
 This upgrades the password to the newer password format, and the MySQL user can now log in using the new password that you defined.

 Rather than editing the password field, leave it alone and immediately click.
 From here, you can generate a random password and tag it as expired by clicking .
 Use this temporary random password to login the user, and MySQL will prompt for a new password when the user first logs in.

-The following screen shots demonstrate the steps used in both methods:
+The following figures demonstrate the sequence of steps used in both methods:

 When resetting to a random password, you must save the password and give it to the user.
-You will find the random password in the new popup window, that is similar to:
+You will find the random password in the new popup window that is similar to the following figure.

 After completing the upgrade, notice the new

 the example shown in the next figure, the value changed from